Zhikharev/selen/README.md

 Target platfrom FPGA Spartan-6.

-We introduce assembler for RISC-V ISA, which supports our custom commands.
+We introduce assembler for RISC-V ISA, which supports our custom instructions.